jpverkamp/blog/content/reviews/books/Ada Hoffmann/The Outside/2 - The Fallen.md

 - 2
 title: The Fallen
 ---
 Ooh boy.
-After {{<crosslink "The Outside">}} set up the world and characters, ending with 'the Outside' coming in and wrecking havoc on the planet Jai, I wasn't sure what was next but I surely wanted to find out...
+After [[The Outside]]() set up the world and characters, ending with 'the Outside' coming in and wrecking havoc on the planet Jai, I wasn't sure what was next but I surely wanted to find out...
 I even noted in that review that there were sequels, and yet somehow I never got around to reading them.

 I'm so glad I did now.
 This is a wonderfully weird (at times) ride into what happened next.